pololu/libpololu-avr/README.txt

-If you currently have an older version of the Pololu AVR Library, your first step should be to delete all of the old include files and the libpololu.a file that you installed previously.
+If you currently have an older version of the Pololu AVR Library, your first step should be to delete all of the old include files and the libpololu*.a files that you installed previously.

-Next, copy libpololu.a into the "lib" subdirectory.
+Next, copy libpololu_*.a into the "lib" subdirectory.

 Finally, copy the entire "pololu" subfolder into the "include" subdirectory.